Parallel ensembles#

 result_incPar.learner = "OnlineBagging(inc_par)"

-When compared among themselves, mini-batch parallel and mini-batch sequential (single-core) have the same accuracy, as their random sequences are initialized in the same way;
+When compared among themselves, mini-batch parallel and mini-batch sequential (single-core) have the same accuracy, as their random sequences are initialised in the same way.

-Incremental Parallel has the same random sequences as the Mini-batch versions, its improvement comes from making all the predictions with the most up-to-date model;
+Incremental Parallel has the same random sequences as the mini-batch version - its improvement comes from making all of the predictions with the most up-to-date model.

 [10]: